 Everyone's just communicating and working together.

-Most people started scattering and they uh climbed the fence, but I had to stay with my buddies.
+Most people started scattering and they climbed the fence, but I had to stay with my buddies.

-Um he never left my side at all.
+He never left my side at all.

-And I remember getting him helping me get in the back of a pickup truck, a red pickup truck with another young lady that had a gunshot wound.
+And I remember getting him helping me get in the back of a pickup truck, a red pickup truck with another young lady that had a gunshot wound and telling him, I don't want to die.

 We even talked about the moment where he actually put his finger inside the wound just to stop it.

-It's stuff like that.
+It's stuff like that I won't forget.

-I all my life.
+All my life.

-I tested my luck to see if any of them had keys in it, and first one that we tried opening had keys sitting right there, and started looking through people to take to the hospital.
+I tested my luck to see if any of them had keys in it.

-There was just too many, and it was overwhelming.
+There was just too many, and it was overwhelming how much blood was everywhere.

 I transported probably 20 to 30 people injured to the hospital.

-We were trying to help people keep low instead of standing up while the firing was going on.
+Myself and a few of my other partners, we were trying to help people keep low instead of standing up while the firing was going on.

 He was out, and myself and a few other security guards, some other civilians.

-We all gave hands helping uh transport bodies.
+We all gave hands helping transport bodies.

 Amy McCasslin and Crystal Goddard were shielded from bullets from a man they had never met.